Women often say that managing diabetes when they’re pregnant is like a full-time job.

 If you have type 1 diabetes and are pregnant you should be offered real-time continuous glucose monitoring (CGM) free on the NHS.

-If you don’t have type 1 diabetes, but are using insulin, CGM should be considered for you to use if you have severe hypos, regardless of your awareness and unstable blood sugar levels.
+If you are pregnant, on insulin and have type 2 diabetes, gestational diabetes or another type of diabetes, CGM should be considered for you if you have severe hypos (regardless of your awareness) or if you have unstable blood sugar.

 How does a CGM help?